-To install a spark plug

-Measure the spark plug gap with a wire thickness gauge and, if necessary, adjust the gap to specification.
+Before installing a spark plug, the spark plug gap should be measured with a wire thickness gauge and, if necessary, adjusted to specification.

-Spark plug gap: 0.7-0.8 mm
+Spark plug gap: 0.6-0.7 mm

-- Clean the surface of the spark plug gasket and its mating surface, and then wipe off any grime from the spark plug threads. - 3.
-Install the spark plug with the spark plug wrench, and then tighten it to the specified torque.
+Clean the surface of the spark plug gasket and its mating surface, and then wipe off any grime from the spark plug threads.

-Tightening torque:

-Spark plug:

-12.5 Nm (1.25 m·kgf)
+Tightening torque: Spark plug: 12.5 Nm (1.25 m·kgf)